 Hair can get dry, cracked and brittle from too much sun.
 Dyed hair is especially susceptible to problems under UV radiation so, to protect your hair, I would suggest staying away from visor hats that leave your hair open to the sunlight.

 Just a few parting suggestions for picking the perfect hat for you:

 A hat that is too big is better than one that is too small.
 A tight hat may give you a headache and then you won't want to wear it.
 Many of our hats are adjustable, but in all cases, please be sure to measure your head to ensure a perfect fit.
-For those of you with lots of little grey cells, we have hats for big heads.
+For those of you with lots of little grey cells, we have women hats for big heads and hats for men with big heads.
 And, for those of you with smaller heads, please know that you may request stick-on sizing tape to help you fit your hat.

 Reflective UV Rays: